Trekking in Nepal in JulyApril 6, 2018 No Responses Mosaic Adventure

 Within the short period of trekking, you’ll get to see marvelous views of Mt.
 Annapurna, Mt.
 Dhaulagiri, Mt.
 Macchapucchre, and Hiunchuli.

 This trekking trail leads you via incredible dense rhododendron forests, deep subtropical valleys.
-In addition to this, with a bit preparation on the poon hill trail, you can enjoy the lush vegetation and unique agriculture cultivation style that may not be possible to observe during other trekking seasons.
+In addition, with a bit preparation on the Poon Hill trail, you can enjoy the lush vegetation and unique agriculture cultivation style that may not be possible to observe during other trekking seasons.

 Upper Mustang Trek

 Despite monsoon, July is still a good time for Upper Mustang trek in Nepal.
 The Upper Mustang region lies in the North of Nepal that has a little or no rainfall during monsoon.